MPh-py/MPh/docs/demonstrations.md

 ```

 Note how the *functional* Java code (excluding syntax sugar) was
-essentially copied-and-pasted, even the semicolons, which Python
+essentially copied and pasted, even the semicolons, which Python
 simply ignores.
-We had to replace `new String[]{"0.1", "0.2", "0.5"}`.
+We had to replace `new String[]{"0.1", "0.2", "0.5"}`
-That's because Python does not know what `new` means.
-But there,
+because Python does not know what `new` means.
+There, Java expects a
-Java expects a list of three strings.
-So we replaced that with
+list of three strings.
+So we replaced the expression with
-`["0.1", "0.2", "0.5"]`, which is the Python equivalent of just that:
+`["0.1", "0.2", "0.5"]`, the Python equivalent of just that: a list
-a list of these three strings.
+of these three strings.

 Occasionally, when translating Java (or Matlab) code you find in the
-documentation — or a blog entry, as was the case here —, you will have
+documentation — or a blog entry, as the case was here —, you will have
 to amend code lines such as the one above.
 But they are few and far
 between.
-And the error message you'd receive should at least point you
+And the error messages you might receive would point you in
-in the right direction.
+the right direction.

-The upside is:
+The upside of using the Python interface is:
 * You don't really need to know Java.
 Just a little, to understand that
 occasionally we have to take care of type conversions that JPype cannot
 handle all by itself.
 Which is rare.
 * You don't need to install Java.
 It just ships with Comsol.
 You also
-don't need to worry about "compiling" Java source code to Java "classes",
+don't need to bother with compiling Java source code to Java classes
 via `comsolcompile`.
-* You can use Python "introspection" to understand how Comsol models
+* You can use Python introspection to understand how Comsol models
 are "created in code".
 This may be the most productive feature.
 The
 Comsol documentation explains a lot of things, but not every little
-thing.
+detail.
 The function `mph.inspect()` makes introspection even easier,
-as it formats the output more nicely than Python's built-it `dir()`.
+as it formats the output more nicely than Python's built-in `dir()`.

-Finally, to save the model created in the above example, we can just do
+Finally, to save the model created in the above example, we can just
-this:
+do this:
 ```python
 pymodel.save('model')
 ```

 This stores a file named `model.mph` in the working directory, which
-we can then open in the Comsol GUI.
-Or use in any other Python, Java,
+we can then open in the Comsol GUI or use in any other Python, Java,
-or Matlab project, as we please.
+or Matlab project.

 [jpype]: https://github.com/jpype-project/jpype
 [blog]: https://www.comsol.com/blogs/automate-modeling-tasks-comsol-api-use-java